This article originally appeared on VICE Canada.

 We thought about starting this editorial with a defiant "journalism is under attack" statement.
 And that's true.
-But what we're also feeling today is a profound sense of disappointment—that our society has failed to recognise the importance of a free, and independent press.
+But what we're also feeling today is a profound sense of disappointment—that our society has failed to recognize the importance of a free and independent press.

 This morning the Supreme Court of Canada ruled against VICE Canada and VICE national security reporter Ben Makuch, siding with the Royal Canadian Mounted Police’s demand to access Makuch’s notes relating to a series of interviews he conducted with an alleged ISIS member in 2014.
 Prosecutors for Canada’s national police force argued they needed the notes to build a case against Farah Shirdon, a Calgary man who allegedly joined ISIS in Iraq and Syria in 2014.
 The US military says he was killed in an airstrike in 2015.